google/service-worker-detector/README.md

 ⚠️ If the extension does not seem to work, perform a soft reload, so the Service Worker has a chance to become active.

-Note: this is not an official Google product.
+This is not an officially supported Google product.

 ## 🖥 🔫 Screenshots